topkecleon/telegram-bot-bash/doc/2_usage.md

 Once you're done with editing start the Bot with ```./bashbot.sh start```.
 To stop the Bot run ```./bashbot.sh kill```

-If something doesn't work as expected, debug with ```./bashbot.sh startbot DEBUG```, where DEBUG can be 'debug', 'xdebug' or 'xdebugx'.
+If something doesn't work as expected, debug with ```./bashbot.sh startbot DEBUG &```, where DEBUG can be 'debug', 'xdebug' or 'xdebugx'.
 See [Bashbot Development](7_develop.md) for more information.

 To use the functions provided in this script in other scripts simply source bashbot: ```source bashbot.sh source```. see [Expert Use](8_expert.md#Expert-use)